astropy/astropy/docs/time/index.rst

 <https://docs.python.org/3/library/fnmatch.html>`_ module.

 The default value for ``in_subfmt`` is ``*`` which matches any available subformat.
 This allows for convenient input of values with unknown or heterogeneous subformat::

   >>> Time(['2000:001', '2000:002:03:04', '2001:003:04:05:06.789'])
   <Time object: scale='utc' format='yday'
    value=['2000:001:00:00:00.000' '2000:002:03:04:00.000' '2001:003:04:05:06.789']>

-One can explicitly specify ``in_subfmt`` in order to strictly require a certain subformat::
+You can explicitly specify ``in_subfmt`` in order to strictly require a certain subformat::

   >>> t = Time('2000:002:03:04', in_subfmt='date_hm')